maxxiimo/the-front-end-manifesto/foundation-styles.md

 - [An Introduction to Sass in Rails 1][Sass in Rails 1]
 - [An Introduction to Sass in Rails 2][Sass in Rails 2]

-When using sass you have a choice in syntax; .sass or .scss.
+When using Sass you have a choice in syntax; .sass or .scss.
 I prefer .sass.
 Most front end developers will probably go with the .scss syntax because it looks familiar (similar to CSS), and because that is what ships out-of-the-box in Rails, however, .sass is cleaner/terser (IMHO).
 To help you decide on the best syntax for you, check out the article: "[Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]."

 NOTE: When using Sass or Haml these two resources are absolutely indispensable: